otavio-paz/otavio-paz.github.io/_projects/3_project.md

 category: work
 ---

-# Autonomous Navigation with Deep Reinforcement Learning on TurtleBot3

 Welcome to the project hub for our exploration of **Deep Reinforcement Learning (DRL)** in autonomous navigation using the **TurtleBot3 Burger**.